Variegated Rubber Plant

 Ficus elastica Roxb. ex Hornem. is the correct and accepted scientific name for this species of Ficus.
 It was described by Jens Wilken Hornemann in Supplementum Horti Botanici Hafniensis in 1819.
 It was previously named and described by William Roxburgh then later by Mr. Hornemann giving Mr. Roxburgh the credit after his death in 1815.
 Roxburgh was known as the founding father of Indian botany.

-Plants of the World Online list 870 accepted species in the Ficus genus (as of when this page was updated on 11-28-18).
+Plants of the World Online list 875 species in the Ficus genus (as of when I updated this page on 1-24-21).
 They are species of woody trees, shrubs, vines, epiphytes, and hemiephytes.
-Ficus is the largest genus in the Moraceae family commonly known as the fig family.
-Some sources, or groups, list the many species of the Ficus genera in several subgenera but is disregarded by others.
-The 2013 version of The Plant List named 841 accepted species plus 70 accepted infraspecific names.
-It also listed a total of 2,811 synonyms, and 314 species still unresolved.
-The Plant List is no longer maintained.
+Ficus is the largest genus in the plant family Moraceae commonly known as the fig family.
+Some sources, or groups, list the many species of the Ficus genera in several subgenera but are disregarded by others.
+POWO lists 40 genera in the family.
+Those numbers could change as updates are made.

 I bought my Ficus elastica ‘Variegata’ from Lowe’s in Greenville, Mississippi in 2012 while living at the mansion in Leland.
 I was never a fan of any species of Ficus until I found Ficus elastica ‘Variegata’ and it was love at first sight.
 (GEEZ!).
 Some information online says rubber tree others say rubber plant.
 I am just saying plant because it didn’t seem large enough to call it a tree.